 For many people with Merkel cell carcinoma (MCC), treatment can remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
 (When cancer comes back after treatment, it is called a recurrence.)
-This is a very common concern in people who have had cancer.
+This is very common if you’ve had cancer.

-It’s also important for MCC survivors to do regular self-exams of their skin and lymph nodes.
+It’s also important for you to regularly examine your skin and lymph nodes.
 Most doctors recommend this at least monthly.
 You should see your doctor if you find any new lump or change in your skin.
 You should also report any new symptoms (for example, pain, cough, fatigue, or loss of appetite) that do not go away.
-If MCC returns it is usually within the first couple of years after treatment, but it can sometimes come back many years later.
+If MCC returns, it is usually within the first couple of years after treatment, but it can sometimes come back many years later.

 Patients with MCC that does not go away completely with treatment will have a follow-up schedule based on their situation.